-For most businesses, improving your supply chain visibility is one of the best things you can do to optimise your strategy in 2021.
+For most businesses, improving your supply chain visibility is one of the best things you can do to optimise your strategy.
 Achieving total visibility allows you to gain a holistic view of every component of your supply chain, from raw materials and goods in production to demand signals and relevant customer data.

 For businesses using a responsiveness-oriented strategy — especially those delivering customised, on-demand products — visibility is essential, as it can improve sales and operational planning processes, help with better production and inventory management, and offer a clearer picture of all associated costs.
 And for efficiency-oriented businesses, visibility improves forecast accuracy, which helps guarantee product availability and ensure order fulfilment.